mlcommons/ck/README.md

  > ck.access('load kernel default')

-Now, you can use CK to pull various shared repositories and run experimental workflows (such as autotuning programs, building predictive models of performance, analyzing data sets, installing missing tools, ...).
+Now, you can use CK to pull various public CK repositories (code and data shared as reusable components via GITHUB or BitBucket) and run shared experimental workflows (for example, to crowd-benchmark and autotune programs, build predictive models of performance, analyze representative benchmarks and data sets, install missing tools, ...).

-You can find further details, practical examples, motivation and specification in this wiki:
+Please, check out CK documentation for more details including motivation, Getting Started Guide and more practical
+examples:

 * https://github.com/ctuning/ck/wiki